-2.1.5 Types of Deposits
+2.1.3 Types of Deposits

-At the outset it is necessary to know what a deposit is.
 Commercial bank Act 2031, defines deposits is the amounts deposited in a current, saving or fixed a/c of a bank or financial institution.
 People in general, the businessmen; the industrialist & other individuals deposit money in a bank.
-Bank, flows such amount as loan & invest in different sectors to earn profit.
-Usually, a bank accepts three types of deposits.
-They are current, saving & fixed deposits.
-But in other countries we find more than three deposits.
+Bank flow such amount as loan & invests in different sectors to earn profit.
+Bank accepts deposits in current, saving & fixed deposits.
 In Nepal, banks grant permission to their customers to open three types of a/c under various terms & conditions.
 This classification is made on different theoretical & financial basis.
 Therefore, deposits of bank are classified on the following basis: